The Inspection Process

 The Permit is released for inspections once approved by all the requisite departments of Codes, Permits, Inspections Services.

 Inspection scheduling may begin once CPIS approves the Permit and enters it into the computer system.
 Once the Permit is available to Planchek Inspections Specialists, they may begin scheduling inspections.

 IMPORTANTLY - The "Order of Inspections" must be followed.
 Pre-requisite inspections must precede others.

 Calling Planchek offices to schedule an inspection assures the permit holder's questions are answered and any other requirements are disclosed.

-The inspector can provide an estimate of their arrival time - usually within a two-hour window.
+The inspector can provide an estimate of their arrival time - usually within a 4-hour window.

 4. Use & Occupancy Certificate

 Once ALL the Final inspections are approved, the inspector will complete and issue an Application for the Use & Occupancy Certificate/U&O. The U&O is the legal document that sanction the "Use and Occupacny" of the dwelling or structure.
 The Application must be taken to the Permits Office where the open permits are closed and the U&O document issued.
 This is MANDATORY!
 Legal problems will arise when, and if, the U&O is not obtained.